PHASE 1 - COMMISSIONING

-Throughout the mission, ION SCV010 Masterful Matthaeus will deploy a total of five satellites from Kepler, Visiona, AAC Clyde Space (for Wyvern) and one undisclosed customer; the OTV will also perform the in-orbit demonstration of two hosted payloads: a payload for Electronic Intelligence activities, is an in-house developed CubeSat created by Elt's Space EW Team, and Veoware's first Control Moment Gyroscope to be tested in space.
+Throughout the mission, ION SCV010 Masterful Matthaeus will deploy a total of five satellites from Kepler, Visiona, AAC Clyde Space (for Wyvern) and one undisclosed customer; the OTV will also perform the in-orbit demonstration of two hosted payloads: a payload for electronic intelligence activities developed by Elt Space’s EW team, and Veoware's first Control Moment Gyroscope to be tested in space.

 In order to release the satellites into the precise operational orbital slots required by customers ION SCV010 Masterful Matthaeus will perform a series of complex orbital maneuvers.